220 N. Second Street,

 1 person favorited this theater

-The Strand was one of the larger theatres built in St. Charles.
-It was opened in 1932.
-It was located right on the corner of South Second where the bridge came from St. Louis County over the Missouri River into downtown St. Charles.
+The Strand Theatre was one of the larger theatres built in St. Charles.
+It was opened in 1927.
+It was located right on the corner of N. Second where the bridge came from St. Louis County over the Missouri River into downtown St. Charles.
 The theatre was a beautiful theatre.
-The fornt was built in and blond color brick and had two toweres one on each side of the theatre front.
-At eye level were two sets of poster cases with now showing and coming soon.
+The front was built in a blond color brick and had two towers one on each side of the theatre front.
+At eye level were two sets of poster cases with ‘Now Showing’ and ‘Coming Soon’.

-The Strand was renamed the St. Charles Cinema in 1968 and operated for a few years under this name.
-Later in the 70s, it functioned as a rock concert venue called the Factory before closing for good.
+The Strand Theatre was renamed the St. Charles Cinema in 1968 and operated for a few years under this name.
+Later in the 1970’s, it functioned as a rock concert venue called the Factory before closing for good.

 Just login to your account and subscribe to this theater